-Stocking has been an element of the Kings River Fisheries Management Program, included in Section G(1)(j) of the Framework Agreement, and will continue through 2023-2024.
+Stocking has been an element of the Kings River Fisheries Management Program, included in Section G(1)(j) of the Framework Agreement, and will continue through 2024-2025.
 Supplemental trout stocking numbers are called out in the following table pulled from the Kings River Fishery Management Program Lower Kings River 2018 Supplemental Rainbow Trout Stocking Plan.
-The program will utilize program funds for the purchase of additional CDFW and/or private hatchery produced diploid rainbow trout for the Lower Kings River (Reach 1 and Reach 2) per Table 1.
+The program will utilize program funds for the purchase of additional CDFW and/or private hatchery produced diploid rainbow trout for the Lower Kings River (Reach 1 and Reach 2) per Table 2.

-For 2023-2024, one or more commercial hatcheries will be contracted to provide supplemental stocking.
+For 2024-2025, one or more commercial hatcheries will be contracted to provide supplemental stocking.
 Outlined in Table 1 and depending on availability, 20,000-50,000 Catchable size rainbow trout (~3 fish per pound) will be stocked.
 We have budgeted \$80,000 for Catchable size stocking.
-Delivery of all supplemental stocking will likely begin October 2023 and run through March 2024.
+Delivery of all supplemental stocking is planned from October 2024 through March 2025.
 Potential monitoring of a sub-set of the supplemental stocking is outlined in SE3 - Monitoring.